kjroelke/macros-calculators/readMe.md

 # Macro Calculator

-A private macro calculator to help simplify calculations for Sara.
+A macro calculator to help simplify calculations for my wife's business.

 Developed in MVC Pattern with 7-1 SCSS structure.